conganwoz/jinote-web/README.md

 Jinote web

-This project allow to store data on client device and transfer data throught a P2P connection (WebRTC)
+This is FE of the note taking app. it allows to store data on client device and transfer data throught a P2P connection (WebRTC)

-It is completely sercue and private
+It is completely sercue and private :)